Recelis/DAL/notes/Electrical Engineering/Electrical Engineering.md

 For the active elements, we have our voltage and current sources.

 We have the concepts for `dependent` and `independent` power sources as well for `voltage` and `current`.
 So a voltage dependent voltage source means that the voltage out of the element depends on the voltage given to the element.
 A voltage dependent current source is sort like a transistor.
 We have current controlled sources as well.
 The symbol used is a diamond for dependent sources while the symbol used for independent sources is a circle (or a battery symbol for voltage).

+## Resistance

+Measured in Ohms (Ω).
+This is the material's tendency to resist the current.

+$$
+R = p l /A
+$$

+Where p is the resistivity of the material in ohm meters and l is the length and A is the cross-sectional area.

+## Ohm's Law

+$$
+V = IR
+$$

+This is the relationship between voltage, current and resistance where the voltage determines the product of the flow and the resistance.
+Typically, an engineer will have control over the voltage and the resistance of the material, while the current is the result of these two properties.

+This means that voltage is proportional to current.

+Not all resistors obey Ohm's Law.
+The ones that do are `linear resistors` while the ones that don't are `non-linear` where the resistance varies with current.
+Two examples are the lightbulb and the diode, but for practical purposes we assume they are linear.

+## Conductance

+The inverse of resistance.
+Measured in mho or ℧.

+$$
+G = 1 / R = i /v
+$$